Actionable Book Summary: The Laws Of Human Nature By Robert Greene

 People are rarely sincere and they surely don’t care about you and your desires.
 The Laws of Human Nature is a detailed guide for helping us read people and their true emotions.
 It’s a brutally realistic dissection of our species, unveiling who we really are, so we can operate with more awareness.
-The author stays true to himself by including stories of world-famous people to prove his point and help us decode people’s behavior.
+The author stays true to himself by including stories of world-famous people all over the book to prove his point and help us decode people’s behavior.

 The Core Idea:

 We’ll inevitably encounter individuals who will make our lives difficult and unpleasant.
 Robert Green’s general idea is to assist us with spotting who those guys are and swiftly disarming them.
 Also, help us understand what drives people so we can avoid and defend ourselves from the life-sucking bastards who want to hurt us or use us as a stepping-stone for their career.